kelektiv/node-cron/README.md

         - `onTick` - [REQUIRED] - The function to fire at the specified time.
 If an `onComplete` callback was provided, `onTick` will receive it as an argument. `onTick` may call `onComplete` when it has finished its work.
         - `onComplete` - [OPTIONAL] - A function that will fire when the job is stopped with `job.stop()`, and may also be called by `onTick` at the end of each run.
         - `start` - [OPTIONAL] - Specifies whether to start the job just before exiting the constructor.
 By default this is set to false.
 If left at default you will need to call `job.start()` in order to start the job (assuming `job` is the variable you set the cronjob to).
 This does not immediately fire your `onTick` function, it just gives you more control over the behavior of your jobs.
         - `timeZone` - [OPTIONAL] - Specify the time zone for the execution.
 This will modify the actual time relative to your time zone.
 If the time zone is invalid, an error is thrown.
-By default (if this is omitted) the local time zone will be used You can check all time zones available at [Moment Timezone Website](http://momentjs.com/timezone/).
+By default (if this is omitted) the local time zone will be used.
+You can check all time zones available at [Moment Timezone Website](http://momentjs.com/timezone/).
 Probably don't use both `timeZone` and `utcOffset` together or weird things may happen.
         - `context` - [OPTIONAL] - The context within which to execute the onTick method.
 This defaults to the cronjob itself allowing you to call `this.stop()`.
 However, if you change this you'll have access to the functions and values within your context object.
         - `runOnInit` - [OPTIONAL] - This will immediately fire your `onTick` function as soon as the requisite initialization has happened.
 This option is set to `false` by default for backwards compatibility.
         - `utcOffset` - [OPTIONAL] - This allows you to specify the offset of your time zone rather than using the `timeZone` param.
 This should be an integer amount representing the number of minutes offset (like `120` for +2 hours or `-90` for -1.5 hours) Probably don't use both `timeZone` and `utcOffset` together or weird things may happen.